project-sunbird/sunbird.org-docs/developer-docs/server-installation/knowledge-platform.md

 Switch to the `Build` folder and run all jobs.
 For the value of the **github_release_tag**, refer to [Current Release Tags and Jenkins Jobs Reference](developer-docs/server-installation/current_release_tags_n_jenkins_jobs){:target="_blank"}

+For KnowledgePlatform build, use the default profile_id which is "platform_services".

 ## DevOps Administration

 | Operation Name | Function              |